dthomane/DispImgScaleCalib/README.md

 You can create a minimal conda environment for testing with preprocessed data using the provided environment.yml file.

 ## Quick Start (with Preprocessed Data)
-You can run our minimal example download by typing (preprocessed files are included in example folder)
+You can run our minimal example by typing (preprocessed files are included in example folder)
 ```
 python example.py
 ```